[4 MIN READ]

 Drink water and tea

 - Why?
-Tea contains catechins.
-These are compounds that reduce inflammation.
+Tea contains catechins, compounds that reduce inflammation.
 Water is essential to keep all systems of the body running smoothly.

 - What?
 Try white, green or oolong teas.
 Choose other beverages that are mostly water such as sparkling water with lemon or very diluted fruit juice.

 - How much?
-Drink about two cups of tea daily.
+Drink about 2 cups of tea daily.
 Drink water all throughout the day.